-We helped a concerned father get compensation for his two little girls, seriously hurt in a car accident.
+We helped a concerned father get compensation for his two little girls, seriously hurt in a car accident on East Butler Road in Mauldin.
 They got hit head-on at about 40 mph by a teenager who crossed the center line, slamming into the car the girls rode in.
 Our investigation revealed the teenager was speeding.
 The severe impact caused grievous injuries.

 The 4 year-old was thrown violently against the belts in her child seat, which developed into a post-traumatic small bowel obstruction requiring an operation to cut out part of her intestines.
 She also suffered a broken left hand.
 Her 8 year-old sister suffered a broken right hip and pelvis, a broken right wrist, and serious mouth trauma, including a split tongue and two broken-out front teeth requiring a root canal.

 Insult To Injury Prevented By Finding Extra Insurance To Pay

 The teenager’s parents had limited insurance – the minimum limits allowed in South Carolina, $30,000 for all three hurt people.
 In a car accident, a hurt person can recover from the at-fault driver’s personal assets if not enough insurance is available.
 This is not a tactic we often employ, but after consultation with our client, given the extreme nature of the injuries and the equally extreme lack of liability insurance, we felt it best to explore this option in this case.
 I filed suit to determine whether the teenager’s parents had any personal assets.
 When we discovered through the discovery process the teenager’s parents had no assets, we moved toward recovering as much insurance as possible.